-After discussions with Anne Francke, the chief executive of the Chartered Management Institute – “a big champion of women in the workplace, who tries to spark more conversations about diversity at a managerial level” – Sambrook decided that all interview panels should include a woman.
+After discussions with Ann Francke, the chief executive of the Chartered Management Institute – “a big champion of women in the workplace, who tries to spark more conversations about diversity at a managerial level” – Sambrook decided that all interview panels should include a woman.
 “I’ve seen a lot of male candidates massively overpromise,” she says.
 “Having a woman on the panel gives you a different perspective; men judge candidates the way they would judge themselves.”

 How to help female colleagues